 Centrelink Entitlement Services

-Retirement Essentials provides Senior Australians in or those approaching retirement with support, guidance and assistance with applying for relevant Centrelink entitlements, such as the Age Pension and the Seniors Health Care Card.
+Retirement Essentials provides Senior Australians in or those approaching retirement with support, guidance and assistance with applying for relevant Centrelink entitlements, such as the Age Pension and the Commonwealth Seniors Health Care Card.
 These services assist you to apply for your eligible Centrelink benefits through our digital technology application tool and with the support of the Retirement Essentials customer service team.
 The service will allow you to easily generate the Centrelink paperwork required to lodge your application.
 We will then act as your Centrelink Nominee with your permission to ensure the efficient processing of the application.
 This service provides you the support you need to make claiming your entitlements easier.
 It also provides you access to tools, information and regular articles on the Centrelink entitlement changes including useful retirement tips and more.